trent-tarala/Yondo-Tracker/README.md

 That's it!
 The app runs entirely in your browser and saves all data locally on your computer.

+## ⬆️ How to Update to a New Version

+Your project data is saved on your computer, which is great!
+But it means you need to be careful when updating to a new version of the tracker so you don't lose your progress.

+Follow these steps to update safely:

+1.  **Download and Prepare the New Version**
+    *   Download the new `.zip` file for the latest version.
+    *   Extract the ZIP file:
+        * Windows: Right-click the file and select "Extract All..."
+        * Mac: Double-click the file to automatically extract it
+        * This will create a folder named `yondo-tracker-main`.
+    *   **Important:** When you open this folder, you will likely see *another folder* with the same name inside.
+This inner folder is the one with the actual application code. **Move this inner folder** into the same directory folder where you want to keep the application.
+Once it has been removed, there will be two folders with identical names in the same directory.
+One has the code, the other is completely empty at this point.
+Delete the empty one.

+2.  **Get Your Old Folder Ready**
+    *   Go to where you have your current, working version of the tracker saved.
+    *   **Rename your current folder.** For example, if your folder is named `yondo-tracker-main`, rename it to `yondo-tracker-old`.
+This keeps it as a backup.

+3.  **Move the New Version Into Place**
+    *   Now, find the new application folder you moved in Step 1.
+    *   **Rename this new folder** to match the *original* name of your old folder.
+For example, if your old folder was `yondo-tracker-main`, name the new one `yondo-tracker-main`.
+    *   Move this newly renamed folder to the same location where your old one was (e.g., into the `C:\Yondo\` folder from the example below).

+Now, when you open `home.html` from the `C:\Yondo\Yondo-Tracker` folder, the new version of the app will load with all of your previous projects and data intact!

 ## 📖 How to Use

 ### Getting Started